DavStella/Car_Sales_Analysis-2020/README.md

-# Zion Car_Sales_Analysis-2020
+# Zinox Car_Sales_Analysis-2020
 ![](cars.jpg)
 ## Introduction
-This data set is about Zion car retailer company with branches across six states in Nigeria charges us with the task of providing insightful business analysis.
+This data set is about Zinox car retailer company with branches across six states in Nigeria charges us with the task of providing insightful business analysis.
 They are interested in their sales performance for January - December 2020.

 ### Skills/Concepts Applied: